Articles

 What is data quality?

-Data quality is a measure of whether data is fit for its intended purpose.
-It measures whether data will give you usable, accurate insights based on several different factors, including completeness and validity.
-Several common characteristics can help you identify high-quality data, and when you collect data via online surveys, there are some additional factors that are specific to this data collection process that can affect your data quality.
+Several common characteristics can help you identify high-quality data.
+When you collect data via online surveys, there are additional factors specific to this data collection process that can affect your data quality.

 Comprehension